tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 #### External user added on GitLab

-**Description:** This queries GitLab Application logs to list external user accounts (i.e.: account not in allow-listed domains) which have been added to GitLab users.
+**Description:** This queries GitLab Application logs to list external user accounts (i.e.: account not in allow-listed domains) which have been added to GitLab users.<br />
 **Parameters:** Allow-list of domains.

 ~~~